Rate of convergence of the vanishing viscosity method for Hamilton-Jacobi equations with Neumann boundary conditions: Rate of convergence estimates

 Note that to integrate by parts we used the boundary conditions $\partial_\nu z_\eps\leq0$, $\partial_\nu \rho_\eps=\partial_\nu u_\eps=0$ on $\Sigma_T$, together with the fact that $\rho_\eps\geq0$ by Theorem \ref{propGT}.
 We now use the Young's inequality and Theorem \ref{propGT} as follows

 We then obtain

 We now conclude the estimate.
 Assume first that $\tau + \eps < T$.
 Then, back to the representation formula \eqref{repr}, we have

-where we used the estimate \eqref{est1}, the conservation of mass of the adjoint problem and the Lipschitz bound in \cite[Lemma 2.3]{CirantGoffiIndiana} (note that the Lipschitz bound also holds for convex domains, as noted in \eqref{lip}).
+where we used the estimate \eqref{est1}, the conservation of mass of the adjoint problem and \eqref{lip}.
 If $\tau \ge T-\eps$, then the same estimate holds, without the first constant $\sqrt{\frac{nK\eps^{1-\alpha}}{\alpha-1}}$, since in this case there is no need to split the first integral.
 We conclude that

 Since the previous estimate holds for all $x_0, \tau$, we obtain, by setting $\frac{3-\alpha}2=\beta\in(1/2,1)$,

 \end{proof}